 If you’ve ever tried to catch game with your bare hands you already know that the ability to hunt at a distance can mean the difference between a meal and disappointment.
 Most the time anyway.
 I have an old Vermonter neighbor that routinely brags that he hunts deer with a knife.
 He has a lot of stories, and this one seemed about as believable as any of them when he told it.

-Since then, I’ve tried to approach the deer on our land, and I was amazed that moving slowly, most of the year I can get within 20-30 feet before they skitter off.
+I’ve tried to approach the deer on our land, and I was amazed that moving slowly, most of the year I can get within 20-30 feet before they skitter off.
 They usually only bound a dozen yards before looking back to see if I’m chasing and then resuming their meal.
-We have some very trusting deer, and clearly there’s not enough hunters in our neck of the woods to put the fear of the freezer into their minds.
+We have some very trusting deer, and clearly, there’s not enough hunters in our neck of the woods to put the fear of the freezer into their minds.

 Even at 20-30 feet away, with our very trusting deer, I’m not fast enough to hunt one with a knife.
 At that range, even the most primitive bow and arrow would be mighty handy.
-Fortunately, home made arrows can be made surprisingly quickly with very few tools.
+Fortunately, homemade arrows can be made surprisingly quickly with very few tools.

-How to Make Arrow Heads
+How to Make Arrowheads

 One of the simplest and most durable designs is made from bone, worked against a rock for shaping, no special tools required.

 Start with a relatively large broad bone, such as a pelvic bone or shoulder blade.
-These should be accessible from a local butcher for a cow or pig, or by finding a large road killed animal like a deer.
+These should be accessible from a local butcher for a cow or pig, or by finding a large road-killed animal like a deer.

 Clean the bone as best you can, and then leave it outside for a few days to a few weeks to allow insects to do the rest.
-It’s best to cage the bone in some way to prevent it from being carried off by large animals, but in such a way as to still allow small beetles and ants to work off all the flesh and debris.
-Try setting it into a “have a heart trap” with the door closed.
+It’s best to cage the bone in some way to prevent it from being carried off by large animals but in such a way as to still allow small beetles and ants to work off all the flesh and debris.
+Try setting it in a “have a heart trap” with the door closed.

 Once nature has completely cleaned the bone for you, it needs to be broken into reasonably sized pieces.
 This can be done by bashing it between a few large rocks, or with a hacksaw or band saw if you have one available.

-Mentally plan out your arrow head, ensuring a good taper to a point, as well as space for notches near the base to attach your arrowhead to a shaft.
+Mentally plan out your arrowhead, ensuring a good taper to a point, as well as space for notches near the base to attach your arrowhead to a shaft.

 Begin working your piece of bone against a large stone, using a bit of water as a lubricant.
-You’ll be surprised at how easily and quickly you’re able to shape the bone into just about any size of arrowhead.
+You’ll be surprised at how easily and quickly you’re able to shape the bone into just about any size of an arrowhead.
 Both of the arrowheads above were made in about an hour each.

-For tutorials on other types of arrow heads requiring more skill, time or tools, try these guides:
+For tutorials on other types of arrowheads requiring more skill, time or tools, try these guides: